-- c a product's fitness for consumption in terms of meeting customers' needs and desires.
+- b a product's fitness for consumption in terms of meeting customers' needs and desires.

 - a measure of how well a product's designed features match up to the requirements of a given customer group.

-- costs associated with quality failures uncovered after products reach customers.
+- Costs associated with quality failures uncovered before products are delivered to customers.

 Pareto analysis → Costs resulting from inspection used to assess quality levels.